Single-stream recycling guidelines

 - Junk mail (please remove all non-paper: plastic cards, magnets, etc)

-- Chipboard/paperboard - cereal, cracker, or frozen food boxes, tissue, shoe, gift, and 6/12-pack boxes, paper towel tubes, and egg cartons
+- Chipboard/paperboard - cereal, cracker, tissue, shoe, gift, and 6/12-pack boxes, paper towel tubes, and egg cartons

 - Cardboard boxes must be flattened and cut to 3’x3’